This site requires a more recent version of Adobe Flash Player to function properly.

 High Average Revenue Per User

-The monthly average revenue per mobile user was $8.17 in 2011 which is lower than the $10.40 that an average broadband user pays.
+The monthly average revenue per mobile user was $8.30 in 2015 which is lower than the $9 that an average broadband user pays.
 However, mobile ARPUs are on the rise bolstered by data usage as opposed to broadband ARPUs.
-By the end of the forecast period, mobile ARPUs will have risen to $13.40 while broadband ARPUs will have declined to $9.75 as per our estimates.
+By the end of our forecast period, mobile ARPUs will have risen to close $11 while broadband ARPUs will have declined to under $9, per our estimates.

 Increasing smartphone sales

-China is poised to decisively overtake U.S. as the the largest smartphone market in the world by volume by the end of 2012, having crossed U.S. for the first time in the third quarter of 2011.
-Increasing smartphone adoption will help drive data revenues up since the average revenue per user generated from someone using a smartphone is far higher than any other phone.
+China is now the largest smartphone market in the world by volume.
+According to Strategy Analytics, about 438 million smartphones were sold in China in 2015.
+Increasing smartphone adoption will help drive data revenues up since the average revenue per user generated from someone using a smartphone is far higher than customers on feature phones, who only use text and voice services.

 Government-mandated restructuring in the Chinese Telecommunications Industry

-Telecommunications industry in China is largely regulated by the Government.
+The telecommunications industry in China is largely regulated by the Government.
 Restructuring initiatives were taken in 2008-09, leading to merging and de-merging of landline and mobile businesses across companies.
 As a result of the shuffle, only 3 companies remained in the telecom sector and China Telecom acquired China Satcom and China Unicom's CDMA business in the process.
-While last restructuring was beneficial for China Telecom, we cannot be sure it will be so the next time government decides on a reshuffle.
-In fact, policymakers in China are planning on converging television broadcast, telecom service and internet access networks next.
-Frequent restructuring will meddle with the company's long-term plans and creates uncertainty.
+While the last restructuring was beneficial for China Telecom, we cannot be sure it will be so the next time government decides on a reshuffle.
+Frequent restructuring could hinder the company's long-term plans and create uncertainty for equity holders.

 Tariff Regulations by the Chinese government